deb-intel/GramineTest/Documentation/quickstart.rst

 Other sample applications
 -------------------------

-Several applications that demonstrate Gramine usability are avaliable in the :file:`CI-Examples` directory in the repository.
+Several applications that demonstrate Gramine usability are available in the :file:`CI-Examples` directory in the repository.
 Each application contains a short README file with instructions how to test it.
 We recommend starting with a simpler, thoroughly documented example of Redis in order to understand manifest options and Gramine features.